 This town claims to be the ‘centre of Britain’ – Joe wondered what they would call themselves after Scotland achieves its independence when they won’t be the geographical centre of anything anymore.

 This central section of the route is by far the most challenging in terms of the endless hills which were made a lot harder by the hot weather.
-The heat may have been why I didn’t cope well when faced by an act of road rage and appalling driving on a single track road just east of Hexham.
+The heat may have been why I didn’t cope well when faced by an act of road rage and appalling driving on a single track road just west of Hexham.
 The guy took exception to us riding two-abreast and tried to run us off the road whilst blaring his horn at us.
 He then overtook and stopped so sharply in front of Joe that he only just managed to avoid going over the back of the car.
 The guy got out of the car and charged aggressively towards me.
 I lost it, threw down the bike and headed straight for him, swearing and yelling my head off.
 Before I could reach him a shocked look came across his face and he literally turned around and ran back to the car and zoomed away.
-Don’t mess with a perimenopausal woman who has had a tough day.
+Don’t mess with a perimenopausal woman who has had a tough day!
 Joe and I had a good laugh about it afterwards, but it was so unnecessary and could have ended very badly.
 It was a single track road – we would have pulled in at the next passing place.